ssideris/MSc-in-Business-Analytics-AUEB/Statistics for Machine Learning and Business Analytics/Assignment 3/README.md

-Create a predictive model to classify whether a client will buy or not the new product as well as use specific variables to cluster the clients and to characterize the clusters.
+1) The first part aims at creating a predictive model to classify whether a client will buy or not the new product.
+You have to use at least 3 distinct methods and to assess how good are the predictions made by your models.
+2) Cluster the clients and characterize the clusters.